piis3/sonos-buttons/README.md

 ['RINCON_XXXXXXXXXXXX']
 ```

-Set your sonos player UID to the SONOS_UID constant in `sonos_buttons.cpp`, and while you're there, set your wifi credentials
+Set the SONOS_UID constant in `sonos_buttons.cpp` to the sonos player UID you want to contro and while you're there, set your wifi credentials
 to the SSID and PASSWORD macros.

-You'll also need an ESP32 development environment setup see [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) and you'll need the [ULP Toolchain](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp.html#installing-the-toolchain).
+You'll also need an ESP32 development environment setup: see [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) and you'll need the [ULP Toolchain](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp.html#installing-the-toolchain) too.

 ### Implementation

 Since power is a concern here, I wanted to make use of the deep sleep feature of the ESP32 SOC.
 This allows it to go into a
-state that draws *micro*amps of current, while still being able to respond to external stimuli.
+state that draws *micro*amps of curren while still being able to respond to external stimuli.
 See (here)[https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/sleep_modes.html] for details on that.

-After waking up from a deep sleep, the ESP32 has to rejoin wifi, which usually takes a couple of seconds, so one of the hardest things
+After waking up from a deep sleep the ESP32 has to rejoin wifi, which usually takes a couple of seconds, so one of the hardest things
 was to get it to remember what button was pressed to wake it up from deep sleep.
 I didn't have a lot of luck with the builtin
 touchpad, or GPIO (ext1) based wakeup solutions.
 The ext1 stuff kept going into sleep/wake loops, and the touchpad wakeups
 wouldn't report the correct GPIO input for the wakeup source.
 The ESP32 supports wakeup events from a Ultra Low Power (ULP)